thrackle-io/rules-engine/docs/userGuides/development/invariants/protocol/Protocol-invariants.md

 ### Admin Min Token Balance *

-- When this rule is applied, the token balance of a rule bypasser account cannot be less than the minimum defined in the AdminwithdrawalRule while the rule is in the active and applicable period.
-While the rule is in the applicable period, the rule can never be deactivated, and the rule bypasser account must not be allowed to renounce its role.
+- When this rule is applied, the token balance of a treasury account cannot be less than the minimum defined in the AdminwithdrawalRule while the rule is in the active and applicable period.
+While the rule is in the applicable period, the rule can never be deactivated, and the treasury account must not be allowed to renounce its role.

 ### RuleApplicationValidationFacet *